germs-lab/Shell_Tutorial/Readme.md

     pwd

-Lets navigate to our home directory and look at the contents
+Lets navigate to our home directory and look at the contents using `cd` and `ls`

     cd
     ls